elinorbgr/Bayes-O-Matic/static/help/en.md

-So describing our belief state on the possible values \\(a_1, ... a_k\\) for a node \\(A\\) can be done by only giving the value of \\(\log_{10} P(A = a_i)\\) for all \\(i\\), and the relative log odds can easily be computed by computing the difference between two values.
+So describing our belief state on the possible values \\(a_1, ... a_k\\) for a node \\(A\\) can be done by only giving the value of \\(\log_{10} P(A = a_i)\\) for all \\(i\\), and the relative log odds can easily be computed by computing the difference between two log-probabilities.

 This representation also has the advantage of not requiring normalization (in general probabilities should sum to 1): as only the difference between two log-probabilities